Veektaw/Student-Portal-API/README.md

 Clone this repo to your local directory, and open in your local intepreter.

 ### Install
 Open your terminal in your interpreter, use `pip install -r requirements.txt` to install everything in the requirements.txt file.
+This repository does not come with a database, please install your own databse.
+When you install, the first user you register is `ADMIN` the rest are students.
+To install a database, use `export FLASK_APP=api` then enter `flask shell` then enter `db` press enter and use `db.create_all()`.
+Please go to the __init__.py file and change the config_dict to `test`, then go to the runserver.py file and change the config_dict to `test`.

 ### Usage
 After requirements have been installed, in your terminal, type in `python runserver.py` to run the app on local host.